ultraq/thymeleaf-expression-processor/README.md

 -----

-Create an instance of `ExpressionProcessor` using the current expression context (an `ITemplateContext`, one of the parameters passed to processors, extends the expression context, so can be used), and then parse or process any string that is a Thymeleaf expression, using any of the instance methods.
+Create an instance of `ExpressionProcessor` using the current expression context (the context object passed to Thymeleaf processors is a type of `IExpressionContext`), and then parse/process any string that is a Thymeleaf expression, using any of the instance methods described below:

+### `IStandardExpression parse(String expression)`

+Parses an expression, returning the matching expression type.

+### `FragmentExpression parseFragmentExpression(String fragmentExpression)`

+Parses an expression under the assumption it is a fragment expression.
+This method will wrap fragment expressions written in Thymeleaf 2 syntax as a temporary backwards compatibility measure for those migrating their web apps to Thymeleaf 3.

+### `Object process(String expression)`

+Parse and executes an expression, returning whatever the type of the expression result is.

+### `String processAsString(String expression)`

+Parse and execute an expression, returning the result as a string.
+Useful for expressions that expect a simple result.